evisb/aws-eb-event-terraform-tester/README.md

 # aws-eb-event-terraform-tester

-A suite for testing AWS Event Bridge event payloads and constructs
+A suite for validating and testing AWS Event Bridge event payloads, constructs and delivery.

 ## Description